 A perfect Sunrise: Downtown Dubai with the Burj Khalifa

 After several attempts I got a permission at the Shangri La Hotel which is located next to the Sheikh Zayed Road and offers a perfect view over downtown Dubai.
 The weather forecast predicted a clear sky for my last day and I took my chance and reserved a spot on the hotel roof for the morning hours.
 Normally, the sunrise is the best time for a perfect skyline shot in Dubai.
-The reason for that is the clean morning air which offers much more visibilty.
+The reason for that is the clean morning air which offers much more visibility.

 The alarm clock rang at 4 AM and I hurried up to catch my taxi to the hotel.
 My arrival was on time and I still got fifteen minutes until my appointment.
 Everything seemed perfect for my final shot until I met the receptionist to sign in.
 He told me, that the terrace does not open before 6:30 AM and I would have to wait at least thirty more minutes.
 I was really pissed of because I got a written confirmation for 6 AM and missed the early sunrise because of that delay.
 After fifteen minutes of discussion I finally made it up to the top and saw this unique view of Downtown Dubai:

 Fstoppers Shot of the Day: The Skyline of Downtown Dubai at Night

 Still, I didn’t feel satisfied with this shot.
 It was a great sunrise and a wonderful panorama of downtown Dubai, but it was not good enough for my own personal claim.
 The communication manager gave me another permission and offered me another chance in the evening.
-The blue hour was perfect at this time.
-The sky was clear and the city started to light up right on time.
-I took several panorama shots and enjoyed the view for another hour.
+The blue hour came in perfectly.
+I got a clear sky and the city started to light up right on time.
+Five panorama shots were just enough to capture the whole beauty of downtown.
 I knew that this shot was perfect, my perfect skyline shot in Dubai.
 The patience was worth it.
 Four days for one outstanding shot.